ogobrecht/ploc/README.md

 **/
 ~~~

-- The converter picks up everything between the keywords package, function, procedure, type or trigger and a following PL/SQL multiline comment starting with `/**`and ending with `**/` (the double stars are used to support normal multiline comments, which are not picked up)
+- The converter picks up everything between the keywords package, function, procedure, type or trigger and a following PL/SQL multiline comment starting with `/**` and ending with `**/` (the double stars are used to support normal multiline comments, which are not picked up)
-- Anything else is ignored - if you want to include something in your docs, you have to provide a comment in the mentioned style after the signature
+- Anything else is ignored - if you want to include something in your docs, you have to provide a comment in the mentioned style after the relevant signature
 - In the comments you can provide standard Markdown - anything what the target system (GitHub for example) can convert to valid HTML (we do not generate the HTML here, only the Markdown file)
 - In the example above the constant `c_demo_name` is included in the docs - if you don't want this move the code behind the comment - you decide which globals are documented and which not
 - There is no parameter parsing: the converter prints for each found item the following informations